 Got a stubborn photo?
 Try applying an adjustment or effect multiple times.
 Tap the checkmark to apply your changes, then go back into whichever magic photo fixer you wanna use, and apply it again.

 Once your pic is looking spectacular, press and hold to see the transformation and relish in your newfound on-the-go photo editing skills.
+We've also got some fabulous tips on how to take better photos with your phone.

-Get all the on-the-go goodness when you download the PicMonkey mobile app!
+Get all the on-the-go goodness when you download the PicMonkey mobile app: